yale-redcap/yes3-exporter/README.md

 ## About YES3

-Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of clinical research needs.
+Our vision for the Yale Study Support Suite (YES3) is to provide an ‘off-the-shelf’ suite of external modules within REDCap that features popular, high-utility software tools to meet a wide variety of epidemiological and clinical research needs.

 ## Authors